cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 			- all are forwarded
 			- worst caching performance
 - control the TTL (0 seconds to 1 yr) can be set by the origin using `Cache-Control` header, `Expires` header
-- create your own policy or use predefined manaed policies
+- create your own policy or use predefined managed policies
 - all http headers, cookies, and query strings that you include in the cache key are automatically included in origin requests

 #### Origin Request Policy